fossas/fossa-cli/docs/references/experimental/msb/README.md

 If the team building the internal binary links the binary to its project, multi-stage build support can identify such binaries vendored into the directory structure of another project.
 Linking will preserve all of the metadata known about the artifact during the linking.

-The upstream library project will be shown as a direct dependency of the project that is vendoring the binary artifact, and upstream project’s dependencies are shown as deep dependencies of the vendoring project.
+The upstream library project will be shown as a direct dependency of the project that is vendoring the binary artifact, and upstream project’s dependencies are shown as transitive dependencies of the vendoring project.

 #### Build a binary used downstream